-Impairment of property and equipment relates to Edge units and Express prototype units that were removed from service and retired.
-We are transitioning our domestic customers from the Edge units to our most current Express units, which also resulted in an impairment of the remaining economic value of such assets.
+Impairment of property and equipment relates to Edge units and Express prototype units that are removed from service and retired as we transition our domestic customers to our most current Express units.

 Interest Expense

 Interest expense includes cash interest paid on our long-term debt and amortization of deferred financing fees and costs.